Most Popular Cotton Bed Sheet Types And How To Choose

 Bedding sets made of cotton come in different types depending on the origin of the cotton fibers, the style of weaving, or methods of treating cotton fabric.
 Here are some of them:

-Egyptian cotton bed sheets are considered a luxury.
+Egyptian cotton bed sheets in Singapore are considered a luxury.
 Egyptian cotton is grown in areas with humid, dry climate.
 Unlike regular cotton that is harvested by machine, this type of cotton is handpicked.
 This lets it maintain its extra-long fibers that produce an incredibly soft fabric.
 It may be hailed as the best cotton type, but there are actually bedding myths surrounding this claim.

 Provides superior comfort